Little Ann Little

 Little went on the road with the Fleischer Studios artist Pauline Comanor.
 Ann would pose while Pauline drew her as Betty Boop.
 They both finished the act with a "boop-boop-a-doop."

 Little had started in show business in 1925 as a member of the pony chorus with the Greenwich Village Follies.
 She was also an RKO discovery and at one time had her own program on the NBC network as singer Little Ann Little.

 Personal life

 After her show business career was finished, Little moved to St. Petersburg, Florida with her husband, who was a retired employee of Consolidated Edison.
 In the late 1940s, she was an instructor at the Pauline Buhner School of Dance there, where she taught acting, singing and dancing.

+Her most famous pupil was Carroll Baker, who she taught for three years.
+She closed her class in 1951.

 Little studied the Bible, with the goal of becoming an ordained minister and to preach the Gospel.
 From 1954, Little was ordained as minister in the Unity Church of Christianity.

 Little died at the age of 79 in Fort Myers, Florida on October 22, 1981.